Compensation for negligent architect advice

 Architects are usually instructed by individuals or businesses to:

 - Design and draft plans for a new property/commercial installation;

 - Obtain planning permission;

 - Draft/prepare tender documentation and approve/appoint a contractor;

 Architects owe their clients a duty of care to perform their work with reasonable care and skill.
 This is both under common law (the law of negligence) or more specifically it will be set out in the retainer (their terms of business).
 If they fail to carry out their duties with the appropriate skill and care, and you suffer a loss as a result, then you may be able to bring a claim for professional negligence.

-In order to bring a professional negligence claim against an Architect, proof will need to be obtained that the individual or company concerned has breached the duties referred to above.
-This is usually done by obtaining a report from another Architect to comment on whether the work undertaken fell below the standard to be expected.
+In order to bring a professional negligence claim against an architect, proof will need to be obtained that the individual or company concerned has breached the duties referred to above.
+This is usually done by obtaining a report from another architect to comment on whether the work undertaken fell below the standard to be expected of a reasonable architect.
 This is something we can discuss and provide assistance in obtaining.

-The list below is not intended to be exhaustive so, if you think you have a professional negligence claim against your Architect, and you cannot see an example below, please contact us for a no obligation initial telephone assessment.
+The list below is not intended to be exhaustive so if you think you have a professional negligence claim against your architect, and you cannot see an example below, please contact us for more information.

 - Failing to draft the design or plans for a new property/building or extension.